Consumption monitoring determines if fortified products are used

 - Market surveys

-Such surveys identify whether the population being assessed has access to fortified flour and foods made with fortified flour.
+Such surveys identify whether the population being assessed has access to fortified rice, fortified flour, and foods made with fortified flour.
 Household surveys that collect information on food consumption or expenditures also indicate whether people consume enough of the fortified product to meet the program’s nutritional goals.

 If fortified foods are not available in a large proportion of households and non-fortified foods are frequently consumed, survey questions can help determine why fortified foods are not being purchased.
 Results of household monitoring can be used to revise a fortification program and improve its effectiveness.